Azure/azure-sdk-for-python/sdk/servicebus/azure-servicebus/migration_guide.md

 the primary difference will be that rather than creating a queue_client, for instance, and then a sender off of that, you would simply create a servicebus queue sender off of your ServiceBusClient instance via the "get_queue_sender" method.

-It should also be noted that many of the helper methods that previously existed on the intermediary client (e.g. QueueClient and Peek) now exist on the receiver (in the case of peek) or sender itself.
+It should also be noted that many of the helper methods that previously existed on the intermediary client (e.g. QueueClient and `peek()`) now exist on the receiver (in the case of `peek()`) or sender itself.
 This is to better consolidate functionality and align messaging link lifetime semantics with the sender or receiver lifetime.

 ### Client constructors